-All third-party agencies must mail, or email required official documents directly to CASLPM.
+All third-party agencies must email or mail required official documents directly to CASLPM.

 You will receive a notification when CASLPM receives official third-party documents.
 You may check ShareFile at any time for your application file status and any updates/changes.